 Radioactive waste in Sweden is classified in four levels and depending on the radionuclide content in the waste it is also classified as long-lived or short-lived waste.
-The Swedish system of waste management was developed by SKB, Swedish Nuclear Fuel and Waste Management Company, which is a a company owned by the Swedish nuclear operators.
-The system consists of several final disposal facilities depending on the activity and lifetime of the waste.
+The Swedish system of waste management was developed by SKB, the Swedish Nuclear Fuel and Waste Management Company, which is a a company owned by the Swedish nuclear operators.
+The system consists of several facilities for final disposal of the waste depending on its activity and lifetime.
 The Swedish national authorities supervise the process for the final storage of spent nuclear fuel.

 The safety work at Vattenfall’s plants in Sweden is supervised by the Swedish Radiation Safety Authority.

 In 2016, the German Bundestag passed a law under which responsibility for the intermediate and final storage of nuclear waste was transferred to the state.
 In return, the nuclear operators made payments to a public fund.

 So far, there is neither a final repository for low and medium-level radioactive waste nor for spent nuclear fuel.
 A final repository for low and medium-level radioactive waste is being built in a former iron ore mine (Schacht Konrad) and is expected to be available in 2027.
 Until then, the waste is stored in interim storages at the nuclear power plant sites.
 At our Brunsbüttel nuclear power plant a special storage facility is being built and shall be available in 2020.
 A permit to erect a similar storage facility at our Krümmel nuclear power plant has been applied for.

 The site finding procedure for a final repository for spent nuclear fuel is ongoing.
 Until such a storage facility is available, the spent nuclear fuel is stored in interim facilities that exist at all nuclear power plant sites.
 For the Brunsbüttel facility, permit proceedings are pending as the original permit has been found void by the court.